Bambaru Avith: Music

 Premasiri Khemadasa composed the music for the film.
 The two main songs are "Udumbara" and "Handunagathoth Oba Ma."

+Reception

-Critical reception
+Critical response

 Steve Rose of The Guardian, in a 2021 review of a restored version of the film, gave it a score of 4/5 stars.
-He wrote: "this realist drama from 1978 is well worth the effort, not only because it is a landmark of Sri Lankan cinema... but also because it addresses universal socio-political themes with elegant simplicity."
+He wrote: "This realist drama from 1978 is well worth the effort, not only because it is a landmark of Sri Lankan cinema... but also because it addresses universal socio-political themes with elegant simplicity."
 He concluded: "Despite the realist authenticity and political intent, there’s also a gentle sensuality to the story, with soft folk music and moments of tender romance.
 The characters are believably complex and conflicted, and the sandy, sun-bleached landscape is evocatively portrayed.
 It feels like a precious snapshot of a place and time rarely glimpsed."